-Compliance risk is the risk of failing to understand and comply with relevant laws, regulations, licence conditions, supervisory requirements, self-regulatory industry codes of conduct and voluntary initiatives.
+Compliance risk is the risk of failing to understand and comply with relevant laws, regulations, licence conditions, supervisory requirements, self-regulatory industry codes of conduct and voluntary initiatives as well as the internal policies, standards, procedures and frameworks that support sustainable compliance.

-Compliance risk may also arise from a failure to understand and comply with internal policies, procedures, frameworks and standards that support sustainability and provide protections to the Banking Group's customers.
 The Banking Group has adopted the NAB Group's Compliance Framework (Compliance Obligation Management Policy) (as appropriate for the Banking Group) which sets out the principles for managing compliance risk across the Banking Group.